 \subsection{The Atomic Norm Minimization-Based Denoising Method}

-From the received signal (\ref{eq8}), we can find that the target echoed signals are interfered by the direct signal from the AP to the RIS, and the direct signal is also unknown in the passive sensing system.
-Therefore, we propose a novel method based on the ANM with the interference cancellation.
-In the following contents, the parameter $t$ has been ignored for simplification.
+From the received signal (\ref{eq8}), we can find that the vehicle echoed signals are interfered with the direct signal from the AP to the RIS, and the direct signal is also unknown in the passive sensing system.
+Therefore, we propose a novel method based on the ANM with interference cancellation.
+The parameter $t$ has been ignored for simplification in the following contents.
 The sensing problem can be formulated as